Final report for FNC18-1122

 One row crop farmer, who also grows pumpkins, began to include zinnias as a border planting and center of field planting for his pumpkin patch after discussing this project with us.

 A CSA farmer had added in row flowers to mark variety changes in row and placed similar flowers at the ends of all rows in response to our efforts.

-After a presentation at the Practical Farmers of Iowa conference (prior to the inception of this particular SARE project), several farmers have consulted with us about ideas for integrating annual flowering plants into their production plots.
+Several farmers, in both Practical Farmers of Iowa and Iowa Organic Association spaces, have consulted with us about ideas for integrating annual flowering plants into their production plots.